brootware/staging.github.io/_posts/2022-03-04-forensics-report-template.md

 - Forensics
 date: 2022-03-04 18:18 +0800
 ---

+## Introduction

 The following is a quick blog entry on general guideline template of how a forensics investigation report should be structured.
 Based on the course [Writing forensics Report](https://academy.cyber5w.com/courses/take/writing-forensics-report/pdfs/24032338-forensics-report-sections).

 It is recommended to write the report in Microsoft word or Google Doc as they have tracking mechanisms and version history of the changes.
 If you want to have a [copy of the template](https://docs.google.com/document/d/1OdZub2M0L8m3Ib5fDquMPZG7LlYfzdKqrrShCVNuT1I/edit?usp=sharing) you can get the google doc I made from here.

 You can also use git for controlling version history and write in markdown.

+### Reporting Standards

+- When writing the forensic report, the investigators should follow a reporting standard and informs the client of these standards to help them understand the contents included in the report.
+- Also, the report should be concentrate on analyzing the case and highlighting the main causes by answering the 5 W's questions.
+- Some of the reporting standards are illustrated below:
+  - Understandable: can be understood by multiple audiences
+  - Depends on the facts: written based on the fact not opinions
+  - Delivered on time: should be delivered at a specific time arranged previously.
+  - Reproducible: can be repeated easily by another investigator.

+### Reporting Guidelines

+- When writing the forensic report, the investigators should take into consideration the report style and formatting.
+- Below are some of the guidelines for writing a forensic report:
+  - Don't use the passive voice while writing the report
+  - Write it in the past tense
+  - Write in clear, specific, concise statements, and avoid ambiguity
+  - Write the exact actions that you did rather than those that couldn't achieve
+- Furthermore:
+  - Make use of the abbreviations and transitoin words
+  - Consistently use a common term and avoid switching between words with the same meaning
+  - Use formal language and provide a clear description of your point of view
+  - When explaining an idea, use tables, figures, and screenshots, and don't forget to include captions and references

 ## Title page

 This section contains the overview of the case, and should include: